MithuBitz/LeetLab/Readme.md

 - Now implement the get all list details controller.
 For this we need to call findMany() inside the playlist table. where userId is equal to req.user.id.
 - Also need to include the problems field and also need to include only those problem which are on that playlist.
 - Now send the response with status code 200 with success, message and playlists.
 Now implement the catch part also.

+## Step 25:

+- Now implement the get playlist by id controller.
+For this first grab the playlistId from the req.params.
+- Now call findUnique() inside the playlist table. where id is equal to playlistId and userId is equal to req.user.id.
+- Also need to include the problems field and also need to include only those problem which are on that playlist.
+- if playlist is not found then send the response with status code 404 with a error message.
+- Now send the response with status code 200 with success, message and playlist.
+Now implement the catch part also.